What is the barn?

 * Transportation to the Camp and from Denver is not included

-** The Camper will also receive a Copper Summer Activities Season Pass (Go Kart rides are limited to 5); Woodward at Copper Logo merchandise is not included in the price and can be purchased through a camp store.
+** The Camper will also receive a Copper Summer Activities Season Pass (Go Kart rides are limited to 5); Woodward at Copper Logo merchandise is not included in the price but can be purchased through a camp store.

 Flex Pay Plan